 By inserting advertising at the server level (also known as SSAI), advertising and content can be stitched together in the same stream prior to delivery.
-This helps you counteract ad blocking software, which is often installed on viewing devices.
+This helps you counteract ad-blocking software, which is often installed on viewing devices.
 How?
-SSAI makes advertisements and content look the same to ad blocking software, making it difficult to detect ads.
+SSAI makes advertisements and content look the same to ad-blocking software, making it difficult to detect ads.
 SSAI also guarantees a seamless transition and the same quality of experience for content and ads.

 3. Create custom manifests

-Besides enabling parallel workflows that are scalable, a cloud-centric DAI solution with manifest manipulation allows you to create custom manifests per content, user and device, in real time.
+Besides enabling parallel workflows that are scalable, a cloud-centric DAI solution with manifest manipulation allows you to create custom manifests per content, user and device, in real-time.
 You can support multiple targeting scenarios and deliver unique playlists containing hyper-targeted ads to smartphones, PCs, tablets and connected TVs, and any other device.

 You can stretch the use cases for manifest manipulation beyond DAI to include blackout management and video content replacement.
 Using a cloud-based approach, your entire workflow becomes simpler.
 Content ABR transcoding, ad transcoding, packaging, manifest generation and manipulation all work together in an end-to-end seamless architecture, eliminating any deployment headaches.

 Viewers can access SSAI-supported content across all their devices in both web and app environments.
-They can stream SSAI content on desktop, mobile devices including smartphones and tablets, and also connected TVs (CTV).
+They can stream SSAI content on desktop, and mobile devices including smartphones and tablets, and also connected TVs (CTV).
 Cloud-based DAI solutions with manifest manipulation support multiple targeting scenarios.
 Viewers receive unique playlists with hyper-targeted ads that are based on their user data and that also adapt to their current device.